IITD-data-systems/ws-2024/lab4/index.md

 Launch Popper in Docker:

 <details>
-<summary><strong>Note: </strong> For Mac users</summary>
+<summary><strong>Note for macOS Users</strong></summary>

-You might want to map port 5000 to some other port in your machine, run:
+Port 5000 is reserved on macOS.
+Use this command to map to port 6000 instead:

 ```
-$ docker run -p 5173:5173 -p 6000:5000 -it iitddatasystems/popperlite:latest
+docker run -p 5173:5173 -p 6000:5000 -it iitddatasystems/popperlite:latest
 ```

 </details>
 <br>